UC Davis Aggies football: Cal Poly

 The Cal Poly Mustangs are another rival; these teams compete in the Battle for the Golden Horseshoe each year with the winner receiving a trophy of a large golden horseshoe.
 Both Sacramento State and Cal Poly are designated rivals for Big Sky Conference scheduling purposes, which means UC Davis plays both teams each year as part of its conference schedule.
-UC Davis leads the series 26-20-2 as of 2022.
+UC Davis leads the 49 game series 27-20-2 as of 2023.

 Stanford

 UC Davis also has a smaller rivalry with Stanford University following UC Davis' 20–17 upset of the Cardinal in 2005 while still a provisional Division I team.